Search DVDBeaver |

 expressed over the casting of Ryan O'Neal as Barry, an opinion I do not

 agree with.
 Image : NOTE: The below Blu-ray captures were taken directly from the Blu-ray disc.
-Barry Lyndon looks impressive on Blu-ray from Warner.
+Barry Lyndon looks decent on Blu-ray from Warner.
 Film textures remain uninterrupted, colors are bright and the natural lighting seems finally at ease in digital thanks to 1080P.
 From Wikipedia: "Kubrick's express desire was to avoid electric lighting where possible, most shots were achieved with conventional lenses and lighting, but were lit to deliberately mimic natural light rather than for compositional reasons.
 In addition to potentially seeming more realistic, these methods also gave a particular period look to the film which has often been likened to 18th century paintings..."
 SD was problematic with this title but Blu-ray has 'turned the corner' returning the visuals to the painterly luster of their theatrical roots.
 This is dual-layered with a modest bitrate for the over 3-hour film framed for this release in 1.78:1.
-Colors seem brighter and truer than SD could relate and there is softness in the scenes that were shot in that manner.
-This Blu-ray probably looks as close to Barry Lyndon as we have seen from the digital medium.
-Kubrick fans should rejoice.

 CLICK EACH BLU-RAY CAPTURE TO SEE ALL IMAGES IN FULL 1920X1080 RESOLUTION